autopi-io/documentation/docs/developer_guides/autopi_logs.md

 ## Log Rotation
 Every so often the logs on your AutoPi device will [rotate](https://en.wikipedia.org/wiki/Log_rotation).
-This essentially means that the current log files will be compressed and renmaed so that a new log file can start being used.
+This essentially means that the current log files will be compressed and renamed so that a new log file can start being used.
 This is done in order to keep the size of the log files relatively small.

 #### `/var/log/salt/minion`